-Although French corporate taxation rates have been falling, and are currently at 33.33%, France has never been considered an attractive international financial center.
-However in order to attract the headquarters of foreign multinational groups favorable tax treatment has been accorded to entities known as "co-ordination centers", usually known in France as Headquarters and Logistics Centres.
-A co-ordination center is typically involved in the stocking, labeling, packaging, distribution, control & co-ordination of administrative and logistic activities for and on behalf of a group of enterprises under common ownership but with a multinational geographic dispersal.
-Prior administrative consent is required before an entity can be granted co-ordination center status.
+Although French corporation tax rates have been falling, with the highest bracket currently at 33.33%, France has never been considered an attractive international financial centre.
+However, to attract the headquarters of foreign multinational groups, favourable tax treatment has been accorded to entities known as ‘co-ordination centres’, usually known in France as headquarters and logistics centres.
+A co-ordination centre is typically involved in the stocking, labelling, packaging, distribution, control & co-ordination of administrative and logistical activities for and on behalf of a group of enterprises under common ownership but with a multinational geographic dispersal.
+Prior administrative consent is required before an entity can be granted co-ordination centre status.

 It is often possible for the management of a co-ordination centre to make arrangements for expatriate management to receive tax benefits in France; but there is no scheme as such, and individual negotiation is required.

-However, as in other Member States with co-ordination centre regimes, the European Commission has been on the attack under State Aid rules, and said in May 2003 that French co-ordination centres infringe the rules.
-The coordination centre regime was later amended to fall into line with European rules, although the scheme remains generally attractive.
+However, as in other EU member states with co-ordination centre regimes, the European Commission has been on the attack under state aid rules, and said in May 2003 that French co-ordination centres infringe the rules.
+The coordination centre regime was later amended to fall into line with European rules, although generally the scheme remains attractive.

 Other measures included the deductibility of pension and healthcare contributions paid in their country of origin from taxable income.